A First-Order Logic with Frames: Frame Logic

 There are situations, however, where there are disjunctions $\alpha \vee \beta$, where only \emph{one} of the disjuncts can possibly be true, and hence we would like the \spp{} of the formula to be the \spp{} of the disjunct that happens to be true.
 We therefore introduce a new syntactical form $ite(\gamma: \alpha, \beta)$ in frame logic, whose heaplet is the union of the \spps{} of $\gamma$ and $\alpha$, if $\gamma$ is true, and the \spps{} of $\gamma$ and $\beta$ if $\gamma$ is false.
 While the truthhood of $ite(\gamma: \alpha, \beta)$ is the same as that of $(\gamma \wedge \alpha) \vee (\neg \gamma \wedge \beta)$, its \spps{} are potentially smaller, allowing us to write formulas with tighter \spps{} to support better frame reasoning.
 Note that the \spp{} of $ite(\gamma : \alpha, \beta)$ and its negation $ite(\gamma : \neg \alpha, \neg \beta)$ are the same, as we desired.

 Turning to quantification, the \spp{} for a formula of the form $\exists x. \alpha$ is hard to define, as its truthhood could depend on the entire universe.
 We hence provide a mechanism for \emph{guarded} quantification, in the form $\exists x: \gamma. ~~\alpha$.
 The semantics of this formula is that there exists some location that satisfies the guard $\gamma$, for which $\alpha$ holds.
 The \spp{} for such a formula includes the \spp{} of the guard, and the \spps{} of $\alpha$ when $x$ is interpreted to be a location that satisfies $\gamma$.
-For example, $\exists x: (x=f(y)).~~g(x)=z$ has as its \spp{} the locations interpreted for $y$ and $f(y)$ only.
+For example, $\exists x: (x=f(y)).~~g(x)=z$ has as its \spp{} the locations interpreted for $y$ and $f(y)$ only, since we only consider the support of $g(x)$ when $x$ is interpreted to be $f(y)$.

 For a formula $R(\overline{t})$ with an inductive relation $R$ defined by $R(\overline{x}) := \rho_R(\overline{x})$, the \spp{} descends into the definition, changing the variable assignment of the variables in $\overline{x}$ from the inductive definition to the terms in $\overline{t}$.
 Furthermore, it contains the elements to which mutable functions are applied in the terms in $\overline{t}$.